 And then there’s the battery life

 If the Samsung Gear IconX has one fatal flaw, it’s the battery life.
 Whoever it was at Samsung that designed these earbuds and dipped them into the River Styx must have been holding them by the battery.
 Though Samsung claims about five hours of constant streaming, we barely managed to scrape 1.5 hours in each of our three test runs.
 The chart seen below is borrowed from our true wireless list and makes it clear how bad the battery life is.
+Something worth noting is that the chart below is automatically updated as we test new products and input the information.
+So even now in 2019, after having reviewed these headphones so long ago, they’re still at the bottom of the list.
+The battery is that bad.

-We did the testing by adjusting the volume to an output of 75dB.
+We do our testing by adjusting the volume to an output of 75dB.
 While this won’t damage your hearing, it’s about the maximum level you’d want to listen at if you want to avoid damage to your stereocilia.
 Then we let them play until they died.
 On three separate occasions, they died well before the second hour.
-I also used these for our weekly team meeting on a group call and though the quality was fine, but the right earbud died one hour into the meeting.
+I also used these for our weekly team meeting on a group call and though the quality was fine, the right earbud died one hour into the meeting.
 On the bright side, these do have quick charging, so only 10 minutes in the charging case gives you another hour of juice.
 Speaking of which, the case charges via USB Type-C, which is especially good if you have a relatively new Android phone as they all pretty much charge via the same cable now.

 Let’s talk sound